pdsoftplan/zap-maven-plugin/README.md

 The main goal provided is *analyze*, responsible to execute a ZAP analysis according to the configuration parameters.
 However, the plugin also provides other goals for more specific situations.
 The list of available goals is presented bellow:

-- *analyze*: performs a complete analysis running the [Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsSpider) before the [Active Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAscan) and starting ZAP automatically if necessary (and closing it after the analysis).
+- *analyze*: performs a complete analysis running (by default) the [Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsSpider) before the [Active Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAscan) and starting ZAP automatically if necessary (and closing it after the analysis).
 - *startZap*: simply starts ZAP (via local installation or Docker).
 - *seleniumAnalyze*: assumes ZAP is already executing and simply runs the Active Scan, closing ZAP after the analysis.
 This goal is useful when there are Selenium integration tests that are executed with a proxy to ZAP and the navigation done by the tests should be used instead of the Spider.
 More on that at [Selenium Integration](#selenium-integration).